This manual is a guide for the GNU Web Translators.

 If a particular page has issues with the markup which create problems for your language, please inform trans-coord-discuss@gnu.org.
 For general issues that affect more articles, or for severe problems, please write to www-discuss@gnu.org.

-It is recommended to read the entire CVS manual at least once, for a basic understanding of how this VCS works.
-See Concurrent Versions System.
+If you are not familiar with CVS, it is recommended to read CVS manual, for a basic understanding of how this VCS works.
+See Concurrent Versions System in Version Management with CVS.
 It is not necessary to become an expert—the ‘www’ project does not use complex features like tags, vendor branches, merging, etc. as they are not very useful for a live website.

 However, you'd probably have to learn how to use CVS for effective work—to extract information from the history, review diffs and specific changes, synchronize with the working repository of the team (if any), adding/removing files, etc.

 If you make changes that affect more than one file but the change is coherent, please do it as a single commit.
 This will generate only one message to www-commits@gnu.org, which is better than 5 messages for 5 files about semantically the same change.
 Always write commit logs in English3, providing a short description of the change.
-If you modify a file that is not an article but a script or part of software (such as server/gnun/gnun.mk), it would be nice to follow the GNU Coding Standards and describe the change precisely.
+If you modify a file that is not an article but a script or part of software (such as server/gnun/gnun.mk), it would be nice to follow the GNU Coding Standards and describe the change precisely (see Change Logs in The GNU Coding Standards).
 For example, do not write:

 Added support for Nepali.